DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/awards.md

 ## Examples

-The following is an example of the Awards Widget being displayed within the PERSCOM Application.
+The following is an example of the awards widget being displayed within the PERSCOM.io application.

 ![Widget Awards Preview](https://perscom-cdn.s3.amazonaws.com/images/awards-preview-1.png)